 For the mom who lives on pasta

 Sfoglini pasta is 100 percent organic and made in Brooklyn.
 With a seasonal pasta subscription (shipped every three or six months), the mom in your life gets a monthly box of the brand’s signature pasta as well as a box of one of its seasonal varieties like fennel, ramp, or chile-pepper pasta.
 Each shipment comes with recipe cards to help inspire delicious meals.

 Busy moms who appreciate a good steak will love this organic meat subscription from Butcher Box.
 You can choose from a variety of plans that include organic grass-fed beef, free-range chicken, humanely raised pork, and even wild-caught seafood.
 Mom can decide how often she wants to receive a box and can change plans at any time.

 For the mom who misses hosting splashy affairs

 If she has a taste for the finer things (and you have the budget), she’ll love this trio of American caviars from the famous New York City deli Russ & Daughters.
 It comes with 50-gram tins of American-transmontanus caviar, paddlefish caviar, and hackleback caviar that’ll remind her of the parties she used to throw before COVID-19.
 She’ll also get a mother-of-pearl caviar spoon and enough crème fraîche and blini to host a tasting for her newly vaccinated friends.

-For the mom who loves her bread chocolatey
+For the mom who likes her bread chocolatey

-This swirly, braided loaf is considered one of the best in New York City.
-Shipping starts at $25, whether you want it delivered before Mother’s Day or closer to the actual date.
+This swirly, braided loaf is considered one of the best in New York City (and is beloved by more than one Strategist staffer).
+Shipping starts at $25.

 For the mom who’s already planning a post-quarantine trip to wine country